Jeannette130204/first-project/README.md

 - Adjusting the CSS to different designs and backgrounds.

 ## Unresolved problems:
-- Making last image in the slots to fade in after the image changes.
+- Making last image in the slots fade in after the image changes.